TanStack/query/docs/react/reference/useQueries.md

 ## Combine

 If you want to combine `data` (or other Query information) from the results into a single value, you can use the `combine` option.
 The result will be structurally shared to be as referentially stable as possible.

+The `combine` option receives the `results` object as the first argument and the previous combined result as the second argument.
+This allows you to send back previous data if you want to.

 ```tsx
 const ids = [1,2,3]